Wilpattu National Park: Reptiles

-The most common reptiles found in the park are the monitor lizard (Varanus bengalensis), mugger crocodile (Crocodylus palustris), common cobra (Naja naja), rat snake (Ptyas mucosus), Indian python (Python molurus), pond turtle (Melanonchelys trijuga) and the soft shelled turtle (Lissemys punctata) which are resident in the large permanent Villus.
+The most common reptiles found in the park are the Sri Lankan land monitor (varanus bengalensis), mugger crocodile (crocodylus palustris), Sri Lankan cobra (naja naja), rat snake (ptyas mucosus), Sri Lankan python (python molurus), Sri Lankan black turtle (melanochelys trijuga) and Sri Lankan flapshell turtle (lissemys ceylonensis) which are resident in the large permanent villus.

 Expansion of the boundary

 The boundary of the Wilpattu national park originally enclosed the Puttalam District in the south and Anuradhapura District in the east.
 On October 10, 2012, the government published several gazettes (section 3 of the forest conservation ordinance, chapter 451) which effectively extended the park's boundary to include regions of the northern province.
 The expansion of the Wilpattu National Park boundary in 2012 is considered a significant obstacle for internally displaced people, particularly those affected by the Expulsion of Muslims from the Northern Province of Sri Lanka by the LTTE to return to their homeland.

 Deforestation

 After the end of the civil war, allegations had been made that parts of the reserve has been occupied to build houses by certain politicians in an attempt to create Muslim colonies in Wilpattu.
 The multiple civil societies and researchers put forth the notion that these were people who had been forcibly driven away by the LTTE in 1990 in accordance to their ethnic cleansing policy who had returned to their original villages.
 Notably, the park was extended to the current size in 1999 after the ethnic cleansing where the old villages were marked as part of the park as claimed by the people in this area.
 Aerial images taken in 2018 reputedly shows that a considerable portion of the forest has been opened up and a large number of small houses being built in the area.